 You want to avoid that frantic search.
 While I can’t promise that keywording photos will ever be fun, it is possible to set up a system that helps you get the right keywords on the proper images with a minimum of fuss and bother in a way that will let you find those images when you need them.
 It takes a little work up front, and some commitment to creating the habits in your workflow to make it happen.

 If you’re thinking of shooting stock or microstock, a large part of your potential success depends on being findable in the stock libraries, so good keywording and metadata is crucial.
 Many stock houses have standardized keyword libraries and if you want to work with them, you should get copies and adopt them into your workflow.
 There are also keyword sets available online, both for purchase and for free.
-Nick Potter has some that I like a lot; another site that also has a good explanation of how to decide what words make a good keyword set for you is Photo-Keywords.
+A site that has a good explanation of how to decide what words make a good keyword set for you is Photo-Keywords.

 After experimenting with a few approaches, I ended up building my own keyword hierarchy.
 The top level of my keyword setup in Lightroom looks like this: